Fuzzy Difference-in-Discontinuities: Identification Theory and Application to the Affordable Care Act: Theory: Identifying and Estimating a Policy Effect in the Presence of Confounding Policies

 Even though we focus on a fuzzy setting, it is useful to describe this assignment mechanism when $O_{ic}$ and $M_{ic}$ are deterministic functions of the running variables.
 In this case,

 and

-We define $Y_{ic}(o,m)$ as the potential outcome for individual $i$ from cohort $c$ if $O_{ic}=o$ and $M_{ic}=m$, where $m $, $o$ $\in \{ 0, 1\}$, with 1 corresponding to the individual being treated and 0 otherwise.
+We define $Y_{ic}(o,m)$ as the potential outcome for individual $i$ born in year $c$ if $O_{ic}=o$ and $M_{ic}=m$, where $m $, $o$ $\in \{ 0, 1\}$, with 1 corresponding to the individual being treated and 0 otherwise.
 By (\ref{Oicdef}) and (\ref{Micdef}), the observed outcome is equal to

 Our aim is to identify the causal effect of $O_{ic}$ on $Y_{ic}$.
 We focus on the average treatment effect of $O_{ic}$ at $t$ for $c \in L$, which we denote by $ATE_O(t)$, and which we define as